 What Is the Difference Between a Property Lien and a Judgment Lien?

 Learn the differences between property liens and judgment liens.

 Can a Judgment Creditor Foreclose on My Home?

 Judgment creditors can force the sale of your home to get paid, but they rarely do this.

 Real Estate Liens on Jointly Owned Property

-If a creditor gets a judgment against your spouse (and not you), can it record a lien against real estate that you own jointly with your spouse?
+Find out if a creditor with a judgment against your spouse can place a lien on property you both own jointly.